hemanth10718/Enterprise-Knowledge-Search-using-RAG-and-LLMs/README.md

 5. Citation Snippets: Show snippets of where the query matched inside resumes.

+6. Hugging Face Transformers: Trained and deployed pre-trained machine learning models.

-6. Chat UI: Search resumes in a chat-like interface with query memory.
+7. Chat UI: Search resumes in a chat-like interface with query memory.

-7. PostgreSQL Metadata Store: Keep track of resumes, filenames, and timestamps.
+8. PostgreSQL Metadata Store: Keep track of resumes, filenames, and timestamps.

-8. React Frontend: Simple UI for uploading, searching, and chatting.
+9. React Frontend: Simple UI for uploading, searching, and chatting.

-9. End-to-End Fullstack: Combines FastAPI backend with React frontend.
+10. End-to-End Fullstack: Combines FastAPI backend with React frontend.

       # Architecture